Snowflake

 Why monitor

-• Alerts in both directions: below 0.3 means the warehouse is mostly idle while billing (oversized or auto-suspend too high); above 0.9 means you may need to scale up.
+• Alerts in both directions: low utilization (e.g. <30%) means the warehouse is mostly idle while billing; high utilization (>90%) means queries may be queueing and you need to scale up.

 SQL · Snowflake